m4r35n357/VisualOptimizers/README.md

 ----------|-----------
 sphere | unimodal "hello world" of optimization models.
-No excuse for this not working for any optimizer! trid | slightly more involved, but still unimodal and well behaved rosenbrock | unimodal, tests ability to cope with contrasting directional slopes easom | unimodal "needle in a haystack".
-Also tests machine precision! treacle | unimodal but non-convex dixon-price | multiple global maxima, and one _very_ attractive local minimum (for dimensions > 3) levy | multimodal but not _too_ pathological
+No excuse for this not working for any optimizer! trid | slightly more involved, but still unimodal and well behaved rosenbrock | unimodal, non-convex, tests ability to cope with contrasting directional slopes easom | unimodal, non-convex, "needle in a haystack".
+Also tests machine precision! treacle | unimodal but _highly_ non-convex ackley | multimodal but not _too_ pathological levy | multimodal but not _too_ pathological dixon-price | multiple global maxima, and one _very_ attractive local minimum (for dimensions > 3)

 The other models work only at lower dimensions, or do not give clear enough data to draw any useful conclusions.